-There are several types of algorithms, all designed to accomplish different tasks.
-For example, algorithms perform the following:
+There are several types of algorithms, all designed to accomplish different tasks:

 - Encryption algorithm.
 This computing algorithm transforms data according to specified actions to protect it.
-A symmetric key algorithm, such as the Data Encryption Standard, for example, uses the same keyto encrypt and decrypt data.
-As long as the algorithm is sufficiently sophisticated, no one lacking the key can decrypt the data.
+A symmetric key algorithm, such as the Data Encryption Standard, for example, uses the same key to encrypt and decrypt data.
+If the algorithm is sufficiently sophisticated, no one lacking the key can decrypt the data.

 - Greedy algorithm.
 This algorithm solves optimization problems by finding the locally optimal solution, hoping it is the optimal solution at the global level.
 However, it does not guarantee the most optimal solution.

 - Recursive algorithm.
 This algorithm calls itself repeatedly until it solves a problem.
 Recursive algorithms call themselves with a smaller value every time a recursive function is invoked.

 - Backtracking algorithm.
 This algorithm finds a solution to a given problem in incremental approaches and solves it one piece at a time.

 - Divide-and-conquer algorithm.
 This common algorithm is divided into two parts.
 One part divides a problem into smaller subproblems.
 The second part solves these problems and then combines them to produce a solution.